Cute High Earth Defense Club Love!

 Cute High Earth Defense Club LOVE! (美男高校地球防衛部Love!, Binan Kōkō Chikyū Bōei-bu LOVE!) is a 2015 magical boy anime television series created by Kurari Umatani and produced by Diomedéa.
 The series is directed by Shinji Takamatsu and written by Michiko Yokote.
 The series premiered on January 6, 2015.
-The anime is licensed by Madman Entertainment in Australia and New Zealand and by Ponycan USA in North America.
-Funimation and Crunchyroll are currently streaming the anime.
-A second season of the anime began airing on July 7, 2016.
+The anime is licensed by Madman Entertainment in Australia and New Zealand and by Ponycan USA in North America, with Funimation and Crunchyroll streaming it.
+A second season premiered on July 7, 2016.
+An anime film opened in Japan in January 2025.
+A new anime series titled Binan Kōkō Chikyū Bōei-bu Haikara! aired from July to September 2025.

-The story focuses on the lives of five ordinary boys, each of them possessing an extraordinary nature-based power given to them by a mysterious creature from outer space.
-The group, calling themselves the "Earth Defense Club", must stop the enemies intent on conquering Earth known as the "Earth Conquest Club".
+The story follows the lives of five ordinary boys who gain nature-based powers given to them by a mysterious creature from outer space.
+Calling themselves the "Earth Defense Club", they fight against the "Earth Conquest Club", whose members seek to conquer Earth.

 A spin-off manga titled Binan Kokou Chikyuu Seifuku-bu Love! started serialization in Pony Canyon's web comics magazine online, on October 16, 2014.
-A light novel was released on January 7, 2015 in Japan, with two additional light novels released in 2016.
-A game based on the series for Android and iOS devices has been released in Japan in February 2015.
+A light novel was released on January 7, 2015, in Japan, with two additional light novels released in 2016.
+A game based on the series for Android and iOS devices was released in Japan in February 2015.

 Plot

-The Earth Defense Club at Binan High School (Yumoto Hakone, En Yufuin, Atsushi Kinugawa, Io Naruko and Ryuu Zaou) who regularly attend a local bathhouse run by Yumoto's brother, are approached by a strange pink wombat-like being from another planet who charges them (rather involuntarily) with the task of saving the world.
-Using a set of "Loveracelets" he gives them, the group transforms into Battle Lovers (バトラヴァーズ, Batoravuāzu), who use the power of love to combat foes intent on spreading hate and discord.
-As they battle, they encounter the Earth Conquest Club under the influence of a small green hedgehog-like creature named Zundar; student council members Kinshiro Kusatsu, Ibushi Arima and Akoya Gero become their enemies who are also responsible for creating the monsters the Lovers fight.
+One day, the Earth Defense Club at Binan High School, consisting of Yumoto Hakone, En Yufuin, Atsushi Kinugawa, Io Naruko, and Ryuu Zaou, who regularly attend a local bathhouse run by Yumoto's brother, meet a pink wombat-creature from another planet who tasks them with saving the world.
+Using a set of "Loveracelets" he gives them, the group transforms into Battle Lovers (バトラヴァーズ, Batoravuāzu), who use the power of love to combat those intent on spreading hate and discord.
+As they battle, they encounter the Earth Conquest Club, which has fallen under the influence of the green hedgehog-like creature Zundar.
+Kinshiro Kusatsu, Ibushi Arima and Akoya Gero, the members of the school's student council, become their enemies, being responsible for creating the monsters they fight.

 Characters

 Earth Defense Club

-Originally an unofficial school club, the Earth Defense Club became semi-official because its members occupied a club room that had "Earth Defense Club (lol)" on a sign hanging on its door.
-The student council repeatedly pester them to formally register their club.
-The club finally receives reluctant approval in season 1, episode 5.
+Originally an unofficial school club, the Earth Defense Club became semi-official because its members occupied a club room which had a sign reading "Earth Defense Club" on its door.
+After the student council orders them to formally register their club, it is later approved.